polterguy/phosphorusfive/core/p5.ajax/README.md

 </system.web>
 ```

-Then either inherit your page from AjaxPage, or implement the IAjaxPage interface, before you create
-a literal widget, by adding the code below in your .aspx markup.
+Then inherit your page from AjaxPage, before you create a literal widget, by adding the code below into your .aspx markup.

 ```xml
 <p5:Literal